-A new art installation was in the Charlesgate community last summer.
+An art installation was in the Charlesgate community during the summer ofd 2018.
 Liz Glynn’s Open House was in the Kenmore part of the Commonwealth Avenue Mall immediately adjacent to Charlesgate Park, having opened on July 26th and going through November 4th, 2018.

 Co-founder Pam Beale and Sam Wertheimer represented Charlesgate Alliance at the Red Sox Fenway Neighborhood Night on May 18th.
 Also in attendance were State Senator Will Brownsberger and State Representative Byron Rushing.
 Pam was one of two people to announce “Play Ball!” to begin the game.

 Marlborough Street by Charlesgate East Gets 21 New Trees in Sidewalks Where No Street Trees Had Been Planted Before in 2018